The numbers

 Early Decision vs Regular Decision

-Acceptance rates · Class of 2028
+Acceptance rates · Class of 2030

-Applying Early Decision can dramatically improve your odds — but only if the school is the right fit and binding terms make sense for your family.
+Applying Early Decision can dramatically improve your odds, but only if the school is the right fit and binding terms make sense for your family.

 ED